-Since their introduction in May of 2020, Google’s suite of Core Web Vitals (CWVs) have become important metrics for measuring website performance.
-Given that Google considers these values as part of their page ranking algorithm, maximizing your website’s performance in terms of CWVs not only enhances the experience for your users, but improves your search engine ranking.
-In this article, we’ll explore some tips and techniques to help improve your page scores, increase user satisfaction, and boost your bottom line.
+Since its introduction in May 2020, Google’s Core Web Vitals (CWVs) suite has become an important metric for measuring website performance.
+Given that Google considers these values as part of their page ranking algorithm, maximizing your website’s performance in terms of CWVs not only enhances the experience for your users but improves your search engine ranking.
+This article will explore tips and techniques to help improve your page scores, increase user satisfaction, and boost your bottom line.

 Largest Contentful Paint (LCP): measures perceived load speed by focusing on the amount of time it takes for visible content above the fold to load.
 To provide an ideal user experience, LCP should be triggered within 2.5 seconds in the page load timeline.

 First Input Delay (FID): measures page responsiveness by measuring the delay between user actions and page response.
 To provide an ideal user experience, pages should have an FID of 100 milliseconds or less.

 Cumulative Layout Shift (CLS): measures visual stability using a composite measurement of layout shifts on the page as it renders.
 To provide an ideal user experience, pages should maintain a CLS of 0.1 or less; everything between 0.1 and 0.25 is considered moderate and greater than 0.25 is poor.